unni-krishnan-95/copy/_posts/2016-11-7-ncl-network-analysis1.md

 <div class="rBorder" markdown="1">
 <span style="color:red">7. __What is the MD5 sum of the uploaded file?__</span>

 To do this we have to increment our TPC stream till we find the __FTP-DATA__ of the file being uploaded.
 We find the data in stream 6.
-TO get the MD5 sum of the file, we have to change the __Show data as__ to __RAW__ as shown below.
+To get the MD5 sum of the file, we have to change the __Show data as__ to __RAW__ as shown below.
 Once done, go ahead and save that file to the root directory.

 <a href="/images/ncl-ftp3.png"><img src="/images/ncl-ftp3.png"></a>